Rise to Success: Career Highlights of Greg McElroy

 Discover the career path of Greg McElroy, from the first major opportunity to industry-changing achievements.

-Greg McElroy is a former NFL quarterback and current football commentator.
-He played college football at the University of Alabama, where he led the Crimson Tide to an undefeated 14-0 season in 2009, winning both the SEC Championship and the BCS National Championship.
-McElroy was drafted by the New York Jets in the seventh round of the 2011 NFL Draft.
-Before his college career, McElroy achieved success in high school, winning a Texas 5A state championship and earning All-American honors.
+Greg McElroy is an American football commentator and former NFL quarterback.
+He played college football at the University of Alabama, leading the Crimson Tide to an undefeated 14-0 season in 2009, winning both the SEC Championship and the BCS National Championship.
+Before college, he achieved success in high school, winning a Texas 5A state championship.
+He was drafted by the New York Jets in the 2011 NFL Draft after a successful college career.
+After retiring from the NFL, McElroy transitioned into a career as a football commentator.

 2005: Texas 5A State Championship

-In 2009, Greg McElroy led Alabama to a 32–13 victory over the Florida Gators in the SEC Championship Game and was named the game's MVP.
+In 2009, Greg McElroy led Alabama to a 32-13 victory over Florida in the SEC Championship Game, securing a spot in the 2010 BCS National Championship Game.
+He was named the game's MVP.

 2009: SEC Championship and BCS National Championship